Hookdeck for Backend Engineers: 99.999% Webhook Uptime Guaranteed

 It's 3:47 AM.
 Your phone buzzes.
 PagerDuty.
 Again.

 Stripe webhooks are failing.
-Payment processing is down.
-Revenue is disappearing into the void while you fumble for your laptop.
+Payment processing is delayed.
+Revenue is stuck in limbo while you fumble for your laptop.
 By the time you've debugged the issue (a timeout during your deployment), you've lost dozens of payment confirmations.

 You were hired to design scalable backend systems.
 Not babysit webhook infrastructure.